VulcanJS/vulcan-docs/source/terms-parameters.md

 Instead, Vulcan adopts a two-tiered approach: first, the user defines query **terms** that specify the data they want.
 Then, these terms go through a set of successive callbacks that “translate” them into a Mongo-compatible `{selector, options}` object known as the **parameters** object (in the process catching any potential security issues).

-To give a practical example, the `nova:posts` package translates the following terms:
+To give a practical example, the `vulcan:posts` package translates the following terms:

 ```js
 {